How?

 What these authors went on to talk about was the 'Complexity Trap': the tendency to think that adding new features to a product or service is the only way to retain customers.
 This is especially true for the information technology industry, where leading Software-as-a-Service (SaaS) publishers typically commit to several product feature updgrades every few months.

-When we look at Salesforce as a startup challenger in Customer Relationship Management (CRM) systems in 1999, it delivered on the power of simplicity versus established on-premise software publishers, such as Siebel, Inc.
+When we look at Salesforce, as a startup challenger in Customer Relationship Management (CRM) systems in 1999, it delivered on the power of simplicity versus established on-premise software publishers, Siebel, Inc. Over time, 'feature creep' has undermined this advantage.

 Deep Work